dolphindb/api_python3/README.md

 - **resub:** a Boolean value indicating whether to resubscribe after network disconnection.
 - **filter:** a vector indicating the filtering conditions.
 Only the rows with values of the filtering column in the vector specified by the parameter *filter* are published to the subscriber.
 - **msgAsTable:** a Boolean value.
 If *msgAsTable* = true, the subscribed data is ingested into *handler* as a DataFrame.
 The default value is false, which means the subscribed data is ingested into *handler* as a List of nparrays.
 This optional parameter has no effect if *batchSize* is not specified.
 If *streamDeserializer* is specified,  this parameter must be set to False.
 - **batchSize:** an integer indicating the number of unprocessed messages to trigger the *handler*.
+    - If *batchSize* is positive:
+        - and *msgAsTable* = false:  The handler does not process messages until the number of unprocessed messages reaches batchSize.
+The handler processes *batchSize* messages at a time.
+        - and *msgAsTable* = true:  the messages will be processed by block ([maxMsgNumPerBlock](https://dolphindb.com/help/DatabaseandDistributedComputing/Configuration/StandaloneMode.html) = 1024, by default).
+For example, there are a total of 1524 messages from the publisher side.
+By default, the messages will be sent in two blocks, the first contains 1024 messages and the second contains 500.
+Suppose *batchSize* is set to 1500, when the first batch arrives, the 1024 messages will not be processed as they haven't reached the batchSize.
+When the second block arrives, the handler processes the 2 blocks (totaling 1524 records) all at once.
-If it is positive, the *handler* does not process messages until the number of unprocessed messages reaches *batchSize*.
-If it is unspecified or non-positive, the *handler* processes incoming messages as soon as they come in.
+    - If it is unspecified or non-positive, the *handler* processes incoming messages one by one as soon as they come in.
-- **throttle:** an integer indicating the maximum waiting time (in seconds) before the *handler* processes the incoming messages.
+- **throttle:** a floating point number indicating the maximum waiting time (in seconds) before the *handler* processes the incoming messages.
 The default value is 1.
 This optional parameter has no effect if *batchSize* is not specified.
 - **userName:** a string indicating the username used to connect to the server
 - **password:** a string indicating the password used to connect to the server
 - **streamDeserializer:** the deserializer for the subscribed heterogeneous stream table